INTRODUCTION TO MICROECONOMICS - 2022/3

 The learning and teaching methods include:

-The learning and teaching methods will include lectures (2 hours per week) and seminars (1 hour per week).
 Lectures will introduce students to core microeconomic models and theories.
 An emphasis will be placed on developing analytical skills to solve microeconomic models using mathematical tools and graphical illustrations.
-Seminars are designed to reinforce the knowledge of theories and mathematical skills by providing opportunities to problem solving where these skills and knowledge can be applied.
+Some sessions will also include joint work on study skills, reading comprehension and response to economics-related texts, and exam revision.
+In tutorials, students will make use of the knowledge from lectures to solve economic problems, and to discuss the results.
+These sessions are designed to reinforce the knowledge of theories and mathematical skills by providing opportunities for interaction and problem solving.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

-Upon accessing the reading list, please search for the module using the module code: MAN0007
+Upon accessing the reading list, please search for the module using the module code: ECO0001

 Please note that the information detailed within this record is accurate at the time of publishing and may be subject to change.
 This record contains information for the most up to date version of the programme / module for the 2022/3 academic year.